kubernetes/enhancements/keps/sig-node/4382-dra-numeric-model-simple-counter/README.md

 SIG Architecture for cross-cutting KEPs).
 -->

-# [KEP-4382](https://github.com/kubernetes/enhancements/issues/4382): Simple counter as numeric parameter for Dynamic Resource Allocation
+# [KEP-4382](https://github.com/kubernetes/enhancements/issues/4382): Simple counter as semantic parameter for Dynamic Resource Allocation

 <!--
 A table of contents is helpful for quickly jumping to sections of a KEP and for